clockbyte/admobadapter/README.md

 ======================

-> We've released! [v1.4.6](https://github.com/clockbyte/admobadapter/releases/tag/v1.4.6)!
-The support of express ads has been dropped, please use banners instead ([see details](https://github.com/clockbyte/admobadapter/issues/105)).
+> We've released! [v1.5.0](https://github.com/clockbyte/admobadapter/releases/tag/v1.5.0)!
+And we moved to the later dependencies.

 The reference to the [COOK RECIPES](https://github.com/clockbyte/admobadapter/wiki/Cookbook) for people who are in hurry!